paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 In 1990, Martin Lambie-Nairn — a former employee of the BBC’s in-house graphics department during the 1960’s — was brought in to refresh the identities of both channels.

-{% include 'quote' with 'The identity for BBC1 retained a globe as the central element, reminding viewers of the BBC’s self-appointed role as a kind of super-national messenger.'
+{% render 'quote' with 'The identity for BBC1 retained a globe as the central element, reminding viewers of the BBC’s self-appointed role as a kind of super-national messenger.'
   caption: 'Aldersey-Williams, 1993'
 %}